 At the beginning of the study, and again after three and seven months, professional photographs were taken of each patient’s scalp.
 Changes as seen in the photographs served as the primary outcome measure.
 Mapping and measuring of the bald patches was also done to determine results.

 An impressive 44 percent of the group using the essential oils significantly improved.
 The average area of hair regrowth with the essential oils was 104 square centimeters, compared with nearly zero for those using the placebo.
 According to one intriguing photograph provided by the researchers, considerable hair regrowth occurred with one male patient who had both alopecia areata and severe male pattern hair loss.

-These results show aromatherapy to be a safe and effective treatment for alopecia areata.
+These results show aromatherapy to be a safe and effective natural hair loss remedy and treatment for alopecia areata.
 The researchers were proud to have successfully applied an evidence-based method to an alternative therapy.
 Evidently, one or more of the essential oils is able to promote hair regrowth.
 And unlike standard medical therapies, the essential oils have a very low risk of side effects and are not nearly as costly.